openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 #### Integrate the `IPAMClaim` CRD with OVN-Kubernetes ip pool

-We plan on integrating the proposed `IPAMClaim`s CRD with the existing OVN-Kubernetes IP pool allocation mechanism by reacting to two different
+We plan on integrating the proposed `IPAMClaim`s CRD with the existing OVN-Kubernetes IP pool allocation mechanism by reacting to different events:
+- ovnkube-control-plane start
+- `IPAMClaim` CR add.
-events: ovnkube-control-plane start, and `IPAMClaim` CR delete.
+- `IPAMClaim` CR delete.

-The updates to the `IPAMClaim` CR will not be supported, and since they will be provisioned as part of the regular pod triggered CNI ADD operation, it is not necessary to react to provisioned `IPAMClaim`s.
+The updates to the `IPAMClaim` CR will not be supported.

 #### Integrate the CRD with the OVN-K IP pool on ovnkube-control-plane start